leonardocerliani/de_zoomcamp_2024/02_Mage/README.md

 ## Configuring Postgres
 [video](https://www.youtube.com/watch?v=pmhI-ezd3BE)

-Here we will configure the PSQL connection so that it can talk to the PSQL server/db which exists in the container we are using for the course.
+Here we will configure the Postgres connection so that it can talk to the Postgres server/db which exists in the container we are using for the course.

 We can quickly check that the postgres server is running in a couple of ways: first, simply by checking the output of `docker ps`.
 Also - at the risk of being pedantic - we can enter the container with a shell and then connect with `psql`